Name – P.S.Parameswaran

 What are some of the challenges that you would want someone to be aware of when considering this career/job etc.?

-The main challenge is that that the market and price has cost pressure from the government, so to maintain profitability is a constant challenge.
+The main challenge in Production and Supply Chain in Medicine Manufacturing is that that the market and price has cost pressure from the government, so to maintain profitability is a constant challenge.

 Also, we have to deal with varied people like operators, pharmacy manager etc. and this becomes challenging.